 In this case, the AAT thinks that the decision made by the DHA must be reconsidered.
 The DHA will have to reconsider the application, keeping in mind the decision made by the AAT.

 This is when the AAT has no power to review the decision made by the DHA.

 When To Apply For a Review For Decision?

 Candidates must know that the timeframe they can appeal to review the decision is mentioned on the visa refusal or cancellation letter.
 If the appeal isn’t made within the specified time, the candidate will lose the chance to have their application reviewed.
-If you have been refused an Australian visa and want to appeal the decision, please contact our experts at the earliest for support and guidance.
+If you have been refused an Australian visa and want to appeal the decision, please contact the Migration Agent In Melbourne at the earliest for support and guidance.

 What Happens When an Appeal Fails at AAT